Knathmer/Path-of-Exile-Auto-Trader/README.md

-Path of Exile Auto Buyer
+Path of Exile Auto Trader

 This script automates the process of "sniping" items from the market for cheap prices.
 As soon as a price below your threshold appears on the market, the script will send an offer to the player so long as the chat box is not restricted.